- Publications and resources

 - Identity - We require a 100 point identity check.
 For example your birth certificate or extract, passport, formal name change documents such as a marriage certificate.

-- Criminal history - A national criminal history record check is required for all new staff.
+- Criminal history - A National criminal history record check (pdf 1.74 MB) is required for all new staff.
 Some positions also require a security clearance.
 If it is required it will be indicated in the position description.

 - Qualifications - If a vacancy has either mandatory and/or desirable qualifications, we will usually validate and confirm your qualifications with third parties.
 If it's issued by CASA, for example a current air transport pilot license, we will check the status of your licence.